-"Terrestrial LiDAR" - Light Detection and Ranging means an optical sensing technology that acquires XYZ coordinates of numerous points on land by emitting laser pulses toward the operation of, an underground facility, except that this term does not include a homeowner who owns only residential underground facilities, such as an underground lawn sprinkler system or an underground structure for a residential low-voltage lighting system.]
+"Terrestrial LiDAR (Light Detection and Ranging)" means an optical sensing technology that acquires XYZ coordinates of numerous points on land by emitting laser pulses toward these points and measuring the distance from the device to the target.

+["Underground facility operator" or "operator" means a person that owns, or operates, or controls the operation of, an underground facility, except that this term does not include a homeowner who owns only residential underground facilities, such as an underground lawn sprinkler system or an underground structure for a residential low-voltage lighting system.]